ros2/ros2_documentation/source/Migration-and-Upgrades/Migrating-from-ROS1/Migrating-CPP-Package-Example.rst

 ----------

 You have learned how to migrate an example C++ ROS 1 package to ROS 2.
-Use the :doc:`Migrating C++ Packages reference page <./Migrating-CPP-Packages>` to help you migrate your own C++ packages from ROS 1 to ROS 2.
+Use the :doc:`Migrating C++ Packages reference page <Migrating-CPP-Packages>` to help you migrate your own C++ packages from ROS 1 to ROS 2.